JeffreyMejia/c0124-code-solutions/typescript-local-storage/typescript-local-storage-quiz-notes.md

 - How do you retrieve data from `localStorage`?
   With the getItem method of the local storage object.
-- What data type can `localStorage` save in the browser?
+- What data type can `localStorage` save in the browser? local storage saves strings

-- When does the `'beforeunload'` event fire on the `window` object?
+- When does the `'beforeunload'` event fire on the `window` object? when the current window, contained document, and associated resource are aobut to be unloaded.

 ## Notes